ScottSullivan2022Spring/fun-yon-2/README.md

-# We are here to show you what is not going on #
+# We are here to show you what is not going on. #